elegant-scipy/elegant-scipy/sphinx/content/ch6.md

 {doc}`Chapter 5 <ch5>`), and use the linear algebra functions in `scipy.sparse.linalg` to
 compute the values we need.

-Try to explore the documentation in `scipy.sparse.linalg` to come up with a sparse version of the above computation.
+Try to explore the documentation in {mod}`scipy.sparse.linalg` to come up with a sparse version of the above computation.

 ```{hint}